Making football accessible for everyone

 Should an existing season ticket holder become disabled, they may apply for a transfer to a designated viewing area.
 Where possible, the Club will aim to accommodate such a request.
 If after considering all possible reasonable adjustments the Club concludes that it is unable to provide a space, then priority consideration will be given when a space becomes available.

-The Club is unable to offer opportunities for supporters with disabilities to attend away matches but will provide help with contact details about other club’s in the National League on request.
+The Club is unable to offer opportunities for supporters with disabilities to attend away matches, but will provide help by obtaining contact details for opposition clubs upon request.

 As a fundamental principle, the Disability Discrimination Act 2005 (DDA) stated that disabled people should not be treated ‘less favourably, without justification’ and ‘reasonable adjustments should be made to make goods, facilities and services accessible’.
 Torquay United Football Club aims to comply fully with both the spirit and provisions of the Disability Discrimination Act 2005 and the Equality Act 2010.